 At which point, all hell broke loose.
 It became abruptly apparent that the business person they were supporting didn’t have a clue about how to manage the process.
 The supplier had been covering for them for years, loading up the bill with additional services, taking every price increase, and pocketing any savings.
 They had correctly figured out that their recipe for survival was making him look good.
 We ultimately had to replace him.

 In retrospect, the vendor’s biggest mistake was aiming too high.
-Had they padded their margins 10% – 15%, it wouldn’t have been worth the time and effort to go after them.
+Had they padded their gross margin by 10% – 15%, it wouldn’t have been worth the time and effort to go after them.

 While this is an extreme example, this idea can be applied a little more ethically.
 How can you expand your service offering to reduce the expertise a customer needs on staff?
 If you execute this well, you can often get away with charging a little more.
 These accounts will likely be extremely loyal, since they cannot easily switch suppliers.
 Play the long game: set up the relationship and slowly milk them for a little extra over many years.